vivekchoksi/taxi-pickups/README.txt

 use taxi_pickups;

 # If the data are downloaded as raw pickups, run:
+source /path/to/the/sql/script/load-trip-data.sql;
-source /path/to/the/sql/script/load-trip-data.sql
+source /path/to/the/sql/script/pickups-aggregated.sql;

 # If the data have already been transformed into csv format, run:
-source /path/to/the/sql/script/load_pickups_aggregated_from_csv.sql
+source /path/to/the/sql/script/load_pickups_aggregated_from_csv.sql;

-# Make sure to modify the sql scripts to have the correct
+# Make sure to modify the sql scripts before running them in order
-# file paths for your computer.
+# to have the correct file paths for your computer.

 Python packages setup
 ======================